-The Assistant General Manager for Financial Services directs:
+The General Manager or Designee directs:

 Interagency communication and coordination during the occurrence of a wildfire event in accordance with the California Office of Emergency Services' Standardized Emergency Management System ("SEMS") Regulations.

 The Manager for External Affairs directs:

 • Public communication regarding prevention of wildfire and preparation for a wildfire event.